Responsiveness is the average number of hours it takes for a submitter to respond after a reviewer action, rounded to the nearest tenth of an hour.

 Responsiveness helps you understand how long it takes for a PR’s submitter to respond to comments, commits, and approvals on their PR.

 Use alongside Reaction time to pinpoint what part of the review process is causing PRs to be open and unread for longer than necessary.
-A high Responsiveness could mean submitters are not responding to reviews or is not giving enough attention to a submitted PR.
+A high Responsiveness could mean submitters are not responding to reviews or are not giving enough attention to a submitted PR.

 How is Responsiveness calculated?